BAISD-CC/java-1-1-hello-world/README.md

 They will also contain important information about how to write your software, text you will need, and some logic or math on occasion.

-Please create a program that displays "Hello World" on the screen.
+Please create a program that displays "Hello World!" on the screen.